brooklynrail/brooklynrail-platform/content/people/maggie-louisa-zavgren.md

 name: Maggie Louisa Zavgren
 first_name: "Maggie "
 last_name: Zavgren
-short_bio: "Maggie Louisa Zavgren is a poet who walks the ontological plain from nameless-formlessness to sacred and inimitable distinction.
+short_bio: "**Maggie Louisa Zavgren** is a poet who walks the ontological plain from nameless-formlessness to sacred and inimitable distinction.
 Her work has appeared in _Caesura_, _The Doris_, _Metambesen_, _Blazing Stadium_, _The Swan_, and _SALT_.
 Raised in the shadow of Mount Monadnock, she has been out to graze ever since.
 Zavgren currently edits “Swan Essays,” a biannual